danieldkim/charlotte/README.md

 this internally to delay the rendering of the full page on view-only-first loads until the view-only load, including transition and ready event handlers, has completed processing.)

+## getVersionKey()

+Returns the key used by this browser instance to access/store the current version in `localStorage`.
+Is based on the `rootUrl`.

 # tab